-- 1. The board exercises its governance role, ensuring the organization supports and upholds the mission statement, core values, statement of faith, vision statement, and partnership policies. - The board periodically reviews, and is familiar with, the organization's partnership documents.
-Note: this item applies when a ministry has partnered with other ministries. - 3.
+- 1. The board exercises its governance role, ensuring the organization supports and upholds the mission statement, core values, vision statement, and partnership policies. - 2.
+The board periodically reviews, and is familiar with, the organization's partnership documents.

+Note: this item applies when an organization has partnered with other organizations. - 3.
 The board reviews its performance and measures its effectiveness in governance work. - 4.
 The board is engaged in the board development processes.